Ayahuasca & Art of the Amazon

 In many Indigenous societies, hallucinogens continue to play a role in the determination of social position, therapeutic practices, and the maintenance of relationships with ancestors, spirits, and gods.
 And now, because of the boom in international tourism, increasing amounts of people are now experiencing the effects of ayahuasca.

-Ayahuasca & Art of the Amazon is a rare opportunity to appreciate the breadth of Amazonian art, which ranges from the mesmerising abstract geometrical patterns known as ‘kené’ to figurative portrayals of Amazonian cosmologies and spiritual encounters.
+Ayahuasca & Art of the Amazon was a rare opportunity to appreciate the breadth of Amazonian art, which ranges from the mesmerising abstract geometrical patterns known as ‘kené’ to figurative portrayals of Amazonian cosmologies and spiritual encounters.

-The exhibition will also feature an extended replica of Brion Gysin and Ian Sommerville’s Dreamachine, first created in 1959.
+The exhibition also featured an extended replica of Brion Gysin and Ian Sommerville’s Dreamachine, first created in 1959.
 Intended to be viewed with your eyes closed, Gysin described the artwork as a “drugless psychedelic experience”.
 A perforated cylinder turning around a light source, the stroboscopic machine creates a pulsing light that will cause you to hallucinate and see changing colours and patterns behind your shut eyelids.

 This exhibition was developed by the musée du quai Branly – Jacques Chirac in Paris.
 Curated by David Dupuis.